Christmas Tree Traditions with Grandparents

 The idea grew from seeing a pile of branches the grandkids and I had gathered in late fall.
 They were so beautiful and interesting, we decided to make Christmas trees out of them.

 Show your kids/grandkids all the interesting knots, colors, and textures of tree branches.
 This project also includes a painted background to paint in all the colors of nature.

-- Go to a park or canyons where you can gather dead branches from trees. ¼-inch diameter is good.
-Identify what kinds of trees the branches are from.
+- Go to a park or canyons where you can gather dead branches from trees.
+A ¼-inch diameter is good.

 - Cut or break 3 branches to form a triangle

 - Cut or break 4 smaller branches to use as middle branches of the tree

 - Use 1 small branch as the trunk of the tree